-Command Description show alarms Displays information on various types of alarms, the and history.
+Command Description show alarms Displays information on various types of alarms, their status, and history. show alarm status Displays the status of various alarms and alarm overload settings.

 area nssa

 To configure an area as a not-so-stubby area (NSSA), use the area nssa router configuration command.
 To remove the NSSA distinction from the area, use the no form of this command.